EgoHumanoid: Unlocking In-the-Wild Loco-Manipulation with Robot-Free Egocentric Demonstration: Introduction

 In summary, the contributions are: \textbf{(a) The first endorsement of human-to-humanoid transfer for whole-body loco-manipulation tasks.} We show that egocentric human data effectively enhances humanoid policy through co-training, establishing the feasibility of cross-embodiment transfer with an integrated data collection and training framework. \textbf{(b) A principled embodiment alignment pipeline.} We propose practical strategies to bridge human-robot embodiment gaps, combining view alignment to mitigate visual disparities and action alignment to enforce kinematic feasibility. \textbf{(c) Comprehensive real-world evaluation and analysis.} We characterize which behaviors transfer effectively, how to scale human data, and exhibit that human data substantially boosts generalization beyond the robot-only training environment.

 We hope this study could encourage broader exploration of egocentric human data as a scalable pathway toward generalizable humanoid control, and lay the groundwork for transferring human behaviors to complex loco-manipulation skills.
-Code and models will be released publicly.